List of Kamen Rider OOO characters: First OOO

-An unnamed ancient king of a mysterious lost European civilization whose ball of desire (欲望の塊, yokubō no katamari) and god complex led to him becoming the First OOO (先代オーズ, Sendai Ōzu) 800 years ago.
-In pursuit of godhood, he commissioned Gara and three other alchemists to create the Greeed and their Core Medals so he could hunt them and use their power to subjugate his enemies.
-Eventually, the king's avarice drove him to unite the Core Medals' power, only for them to overwhelm him and transform his body into a stone coffin that sealed four of the Greeed and Ankh's right arm for centuries.
+An unnamed ancient king of a mysterious lost European civilization whose lust for power and god complex led to him becoming the First OOO (先代オーズ, Sendai Ōzu) 800 years ago.
+In pursuit of godhood, he commissioned his alchemists to create the Greeed and their Core Medals so he could hunt them and use their power to subjugate his enemies.
+Eventually, the king's avarice drove him to unite the Core Medals' power, only for them to overwhelm him and transform his body into a stone coffin that sealed four of the Greeed and Ankh's right forearm for centuries.
 The king's only known descendant, Kousei Kougami, attempts to finish his work in the present through Eiji Hino.

-During the events of the V-Cinema anniversary film Kamen Rider OOO 10th: Core Medal of Resurrection, the First OOO, referred to as the Ancient OOO (古代オーズ, Kodai Ōzu), (Note: In a movie booklet, the Ancient OOO is referred to as the "Ancient King Kamen Rider OOO" (古代王 仮面ライダーオーズ, Kodaiō Kamen Raidā Ōzu).) is revived alongside the Greeed in the present and plunges the world into chaos and fear.
+During the events of the V-Cinema anniversary film Kamen Rider OOO 10th: Core Medal of Resurrection, the First OOO, referred to as the Ancient OOO (古代オーズ, Kodai Ōzu), is revived alongside the Greeed in the present and plunges the world into chaos and fear.
 After killing Eiji, the First OOO absorbs the Greeed, but Ankh weakens him enough for the artificial Greeed, Goda, to use Eiji's body and the purple Core Medals to permanently kill the First OOO.

-While the First OOO also utilizes the OOO Driver and O-Scanner to transform into Kamen Rider OOO like his successor, he possessed stronger versions of the Taka, Tora, and Batta Core Medals.
-Following his resurrection and absorbing the Greeed, he transforms into his Greeed-Absorbed Form (グリード吸収態, Gurīdo Kyūshūtai), which allows him to use their full powers without transforming into his different Combos.

 The First OOO is voiced by Atsuki Tani (谷 昌樹, Tani Atsuki) in the V-Cinema while Shu Watanabe portrays his civilian appearance in the stage show Final Stage: Putotyra Combo.